Vethathiri Maharishi: Teachings

-As per Vethathri, "Individual Peace leads to World Peace" and he emphasized that world peace is only possible when every individual is living peacefully in co-existence.
-He believed that peace percolates to his/her immediate family and society and eventually to the whole world.
-He gave 14 practical points to achieve the same, collectively termed as Vethathiriam.
+Vethathiri taught that "Individual Peace leads to World Peace" and emphasized that world peace is possible only when individuals live peacefully in co-existence.
+He believed that peace percolates to one's immediate family and society, and eventually to the whole world.
+He gave 14 practical points to achieve this goal, collectively termed as Vethathiriam.
 He integrated scientific practices with spirituality and medicine.
-Because of his preaching of simplified teachings, he was addressed as pāmara makkaḷil tattuvañāṉi (loosely translated as "the Common Man’s Philosopher").
+He was referred to by followers as pāmara makkaḷil tattuvañāṉi, a Tamil phrase translated as "the Common Man’s Philosopher".

-He believed that the fundamental cause of human misery was the lack of self-awareness and awareness about the relationship with others.
-He emphasized proper education as it is the basis for physical and mental maturity.
-As per Vethathri, introspection leads to self-awareness, and the practices of yoga help in developing the necessary strength and character to achieve the same.
-The Universe is made up of space which evolves consistently with various objects in it made up of smaller particles.
-According to him, time, matter, and energy are manifestations of space and gravity itself is a manifestation of compression of particles in space.
+He taught that the fundamental cause of human misery is the lack of self-awareness and awareness about the relationship with others.
+He emphasized education as a basis for physical and mental maturity.
+According to Vethathiri, introspection leads to self-awareness, and yoga practices help in develop the necessary strength and character to attain it.
+He notes that Universe is made up of space which evolves consistently with various objects in it made up of smaller particles.
+According to Vethathiri, time, matter, and energy are manifestations of space and gravity itself is a manifestation of compression of particles within space.